io7m-com/fsbind/README.md

   (FBFilesystem) FileSystems.newFileSystem(URI.create("fsbind:example:/"), null);
 ```

-The `fsbind` filesystem exposes a strict, UNIX-like virtual filesystem
+The `fsbind` filesystem exposes a strict, read-only, in-memory UNIX-like virtual
-consisting of _virtual directories_ and other JSR203 filesystems mounted into
+filesystem consisting of _virtual directories_ and other JSR203 filesystems
-filesystem tree.
+mounted into filesystem tree.

 For example, to create a directory hierarchy and mount a zip file into it, it's
 first necessary to create a directory in the filesystem.
 This directory is